anthonydugois/polynom/README.md

 # react-webpack-boiler
-react project boilerplate using webpack
+This is a simple React project boilerplate with webpack and redux.

-this boilerplate includes:
+This boilerplate includes:

 - react
 - react-dom
-- react-router
+- react-redux
-- react-transform-hmr
+- redux
 - webpack
 - webpack-dev-server
 - babel